oitofelix/qdot-8086/index.md

 ### math/random.qdt

 This module provides a 32-bit Galois LFSR pseudo-random number generator.
-In order to use it one have to first initialize it.
+In order to use it one has to first initialize it.

 - __`random_init`__: seed the random number generator from the current time;